When you think of using social media to promote and advertise your business, Instagram probably isn’t the first network to come to mind.

 Another way to use Instagram is to create visually appealing quotes.
 This is something Kaitlyn of the Crown Fox does, and she makes sure to brand each of her quotes.

 One thing to note is that hashtags are used extensively on Instagram.
-You can find a list of the most popular hashtags here, but to really stand out on Instagram and grow awareness of your brand, create a branded hashtag.
+To really stand out on Instagram and grow awareness of your brand, create a branded hashtag.

 You don’t just want to use your company name as the hashtag.
 Instead, be creative.
 Think of using a hashtag that embodies your presence on Instagram.
 It should be something that encourages your followers to get involved and share.